TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 One possible reason is that the chosen complexity metrics do not capture the specific temporal structures that affect prediction error.
 A model can thus succeed by encoding the time-series dynamics in ways that do not preserve these complexity attributes.
 The only grouping that consistently had a positive PCC between the validation series/latent MSE and loss was the classical models.
-This outcome runs counter to the complexity matching principle, which suggests optimal information transfer in complex systems occurs when complexities are aligned.
+Additionally, the trend persists when checking for correlation between (metric, model type generalization ratio) combinations These results run counter to the complexity matching principle, which suggests optimal information transfer in complex systems occurs when complexities are aligned.
-In summary, despite positive lines of best fit slopes for most model types' complexity metrics, aligning latent and input complexities was neither necessary nor sufficient for good performance according to this experiment.
+In summary, despite positive lines of best fit slopes for most model types' complexity metrics, aligned latent and input complexities was neither necessary nor sufficient for good performance and in fact was anticorrelated with generalization according to this experiment.

 ### Prediction vs Reconstruction
 ### Recurrent vs Feedforward